kachu-178/The-Kick-Challenge-List/README.md

 ### Website FAQ

-Can I use the Shitty List template?
+Can I use the S List template?

 - Sure.
-Credits to the shitty list are embedded onto this template so keep that in.
+Credits to the S list are embedded onto this template so keep that in.

 The website isn't loading!
 What can I do?